 apt-get upgrade -y

-To begin, download the latest release of MediaWiki.
-At this moment (19th May, 2017) latest version is 1.28.2.
-You can find the download location for the latest release by visiting the MediaWiki homepage.
+To begin, download the latest MediaWiki package.
+You can find the download location for the releases by visiting the MediaWiki homepage.

 wget to download the latest package:

 tar -xvzf mediawiki-1.30.2.tar.gz